yarian/layer-websdk/README.md

 });
 ```

-By default, the following types of data are stored:
+By default, `isTrustedDevice` will enable the following types of data to be stored:

 * Conversations
 * Messages
+* Announcements
 * Identity data for the people this user chats with
 * Server Requests that have not yet completed
-* Session Token
+* The Session Token

 Applications can configure which of these tables are used by using the `persistenceFeatures` property: